mie-lab/train_delay/README.md

 # Uncertainty-aware train delay prediction

-This code accompanies our paper on train delay prediction under uncertainty and the analysis of predictability.
+This code accompanies our [paper](https://www.sciencedirect.com/science/article/pii/S0968090X24000846) **Quantifying the dynamic predictability of train delay with uncertainty-aware neural networks** published in *Transportation Research Part C: Emerging Technologies*.

+In this paper, we propose a framework for analyzing the dynamic predictability of train delays at varying horizons, and present an uncertainty-aware neural network approach that outperforms other methods.

 Unfortunately, the dataset is not publicly available.
 With similar data, this code can be used to train uncertainty-aware neural networks and to evaluate the predictions.
 The data should contain observations of the current and final delay, in form of a csv file with the main columns `train_id`, `obs_count`, `final_delay`, `current_delay`, etc.